PostgreSQL1703/Example-Plugin/README.md

-# Example-Plugin
+# Template-Plugin
-This is a Example-Plugin from me
+This is a Template-Plugin from me